mikepsinn/think-bynumbers-jekyll/_posts/2013-06-25-why-think-by-numbers.md

   </p>

   <p>
-    A general disinterest in economics and statistics wouldn&#8217;t be a big deal if we lived in a dictatorship.
+    A general disinterest in economics and statistics wouldn't be a big deal if we lived in a dictatorship.
 However, in our political system, government action is to some degree a product of public opinion.
-Thomas Jefferson once said, &#8220;An informed citizenry is the bulwark of a democracy.&#8221;  Based on this quote, I think it&#8217;s safe to say that our democracy is currently bulwark-free.
-The fact that I don&#8217;t know what a bulwark is further proves that we do not have an informed citizenry.
+Thomas Jefferson once said, &#8220;An informed citizenry is the bulwark of a democracy.&#8221;  Based on this quote, I think it's safe to say that our democracy is currently bulwark-free.
+The fact that I don't know what a bulwark is further proves that we do not have an informed citizenry.
   </p>

   <p>
     The only way to understand the important details of complex and large-scale societal issues is through the use of statistics and economics.
 Additionally, formal cost-benefit analysis is the only way to make optimal decisions on these complicated issues.
-Unfortunately, most of us don&#8217;t even know what a cost-benefit analysis is, let alone have a firm grasp of the statistical and economic data needed to perform such analyses.
+Unfortunately, most of us don't even know what a cost-benefit analysis is, let alone have a firm grasp of the statistical and economic data needed to perform such analyses.
   </p>

   <p>
-    Here&#8217;s a list of <strong>what the average voter (such as myself) doesn&#8217;t know:</strong>
+    Here's a list of <strong>what the average voter (such as myself) doesn't know:</strong>
   </p>

   <ul>